 Fallen Fort Worth police officer's name added to memorial wall

-The Fort Worth Police Department is honoring fallen officer Sgt.
+FORT WORTH, Texas - The Fort Worth Police Department honored fallen officer Sgt.
 Billy Randolph by adding his name to the Fort Worth Police and Fire Memorial Wall.

 Sgt.
-Randolph’s name was etched into the granite next to the names of other fallen police officers on the memorial.
+Randolph’s name was etched into the granite next to the names of other fallen police officers on Wednesday morning.

 He was also a husband, father, and grandfather who is remembered by the police department as a mentor and protector.

-The chief said adding Randolph’s name to the wall is not only a way for the department to show it will never forget but to also honor his service, sacrifice, and his life.
+The chief said he hates that the memorial wall is even necessary.
+But, adding Randolph’s name is a way for the department to show it will never forget and to honor his service, sacrifice, and his life.

 "You know, we talk a lot about never forgetting.
 We talk a lot about how we’ll always be there for the family and our actions are what matter more than our words.
 This is a visual representation etched in stone," Chief Noakes said.